Microscopic optical potentials from a Greens function approach: Theoretical method

 Since the real coupling potentials $U_{ij}(\mathbf r)$ are finite and energy-independent the above optical potential will have the same poles as the Green's function (\ref{eq:Gmatrix}) as a function of the complex energy, and will thus be analytical in the upper half-complex plane.
 As a consequence, the optical potential is dispersive and the energy-dependence of the real and imaginary parts are connected through the Kramers-Kronig dispersion relations. (see \cite{Lipperheide:66}, see also Eq.
 (2.26) of \cite{Feshbach1958}).

-The calculations presented in this work are based in an explicit implementation of Eq. (\ref{eq:OP}) in a truncated space of excited states of the composite system.
+The calculations presented in this work are based on an explicit implementation of Eq. (\ref{eq:OP}) in a truncated space of excited states of the composite system.
 The energies, spins, and parities of the target or of the composite nucleus, as well as the static (energy-independent) couplings (\ref{eq:coupl_pot}), are provided by a structure model of choice.
 However, we still need to compute the Green's function defined in Eq. (\ref{eq:Gmatrix}), i.e., the propagator in the space of excited states of the target.

 A possible way to obtain this propagator is based on its spectral decomposition (Lehmann representation), which involves a sum over the discrete spectrum of the restricted $Q$-space Hamiltonian and an integral over the continuum \cite{Dickhoff:05}.
 This approach requires the diagonalization of the propagator $G^{Q}$.
 In addition, one has to deal with the branch cut present in the continuum, which introduces a divergence in the integral for positive energies.
-This problem has been addressed in different ways, such as by introducing a small but finite value in the $\eta$ regularization parameter in (\ref{eq:Gmatrix}) \cite{BlanchonDAV2015}, or by making the spectral decoposition in the Berggren basis \cite{RotureauDHNP2017}.
+This problem has been addressed in different ways, such as by introducing a small but finite value in the ${\alpha}$ regularization parameter in (\ref{eq:Gmatrix}) \cite{BlanchonDAV2015}, or by making the spectral {decomposition} in the Berggren basis \cite{RotureauDHNP2017}.

 Other approaches are based on providing an approximation for the potential defining the propagator.
 The simplest option is to assume that the nucleon is propagating freely in $Q$-space, in which case $G^{Q}$ is diagonal and equal to the free Green's function \cite{Slanina1969}.
 The authors of \cite{RaoRS1973} use instead the zero-order static potential $U_{00}$ to model the propagation of the nucleon in all the excited states, also assuming in this case that the Green's function is diagonal.
 One of the advantages of this calculation with respect to the free propagation is to account for the effect of single-particle resonances (``shape'' resonances) characteristic of the potential $U_{00}$ (see \cite{RaoRS1973}).
-In this study, we will take an additional step by assuming that the intermediate system propagates according to the ``full'' optical potential $\mathcal V$ defined in (\ref{eq:OP}).
+In this study, we will take an additional step by assuming that the intermediate system propagates according to the ``full'' optical potential $\mathcal V$ defined in (\ref{eq:OP}). {In other words, the propagator in $Q$ space entering the derivation of $\mathcal V$ is calculated by inverting the Hamiltonian derived from $\mathcal V$ itself.}